Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control: Introduction

 The other performs trajectory-wise local optimization instead of solving the global HJB equation directly.
 It includes first-order methods based on the Pontryagin maximum principle \cite{pontryagin1963mathematical} (or function-space KKT conditions \cite{bosch2000proof}), and second-order schemes such as DDP \cite{mayne1966second, jacobson1970differential, tassa2014control}, iLQR \cite{li2004iterative}, and SQP \cite{betts2010practical}.
-These methods often achieve high local efficiency, but they typically return only a nominal trajectory or a local feedback approximation near it, rather than a globally valid value certificate.
-Consequently, under strong nonconvexity, disconnected local minima, or information updates, such trajectory objects often have limited reusability; in the presence of uncertainty or dynamic-game structure, issues of time consistency become especially acute, as is classical in dynamic game theory \cite{bacsar1998dynamic}.
+These methods exploit first- or second-order necessary conditions along a trajectory, which can be viewed, in smooth settings, as characteristic-type reductions of the HJB equation \cite{fleming1975deterministic,subbotina2006method}, which sidesteps the curse of dimensionality.
+The cost is a tight coupling to the sequential structure of the problem, and the outcome remains an open-loop nominal solution.
+Consequently, under strong nonconvexity, disconnected local minima, or information updates, such open-loop nominal solutions often have limited reusability; in the presence of uncertainty or dynamic-game structure, issues of time consistency become especially acute, as is classical in dynamic game theory \cite{bacsar1998dynamic}.

 Local optimization, however, need not proceed along a single direction at each step.
 In difficult nonconvex problems, it is often more effective to update over a structured set of admissible candidates.
-Many sample-based MPC and path-integral methods \cite{kappen2005linear, theodorou2010generalized, williams2017model, williams2018information} can be interpreted in this way: each iteration samples, filters, and reweights candidate corrections from a set shaped by a search distribution, constraints, or local models.
-This raises a broader question.
+Many sample-based MPC and path-integral methods \cite{kappen2005linear, theodorou2010generalized, williams2017model, williams2018information} can be interpreted in this way: each iteration samples, filters, and reweights candidate corrections from a set shaped by a search distribution, constraints, or local surrogates.
 Existing ideas from heuristic search \cite{hansen2001lao}, relaxed dynamic programming \cite{lincoln2006relaxing}, and admissible-heuristic construction for kinodynamic planning \cite{paden2016design} all suggest that globally defined value surrogates can guide local search.
-This motivates a framework that combines trajectory-wise efficiency with a persistent global value structure.
+We seek a framework that combines trajectory-wise efficiency with a persistent global value structure.